JurajBrabec/MARS-Client/lib/TextParsers/readable.md

 ## Readable

-Basic EventEmitter class extension, where all functionality must be defined in the `command` function.
+`Event` class extension with stream functionality, where all functionality must be defined in the `read` and `destroy` functions (similar to `stream.Readable`).
+As it is meant to handle large data, there is no `result` at the end or in the `status`, data must be processed in chunks or piped to a _writable_ stream.

 #### Usage